smartanvil/smartanvil.github.io/_posts/2018-06-15-on-contract-static-analysis.md

 Using scope
 -----------
-  Solidity provides a nice functionality to extend native and non-native types, in the fashion of scoped traits [cite].
+  Solidity provides a nice functionality to extend native and non-native types, in the fashion of scoped traits.
   The clause <<for 'TypeName' using 'Library'>>.
 To understand the types and the scope of them is pretty important to ensure the expected behaviour.